IngBombita/minesweeper-API/README.md

 - `php artisan key:generate`
 - `php artisan serve`

+### Running tests

+`./vendor/bin/phpunint`

 ## API

+All the mines are hidden until you finish the game.
+The values of each cell is reveled when its clicked, coulb be click "automatically" if you click a empty cell (with value 0) then all the nightbours will be reveled if are not mined.
+Each cell has position attribute to make easer to identify each one.

 Note: {host} is refering to the domain where the app is running, usually localhost